What to know about the big quake that hit Turkey and Syria

 WHY WAS THIS EARTHQUAKE SO DEVASTATING?

 The earthquake was powerful — especially for a quake that hit on land.
-Typically, very strong earthquakes occur underwater, Margarita Segou, a seismologist with the British Geological Survey, said in an email.
+Typically, very strong earthquakes occur underwater, Margarita Segou, a seismologist with the British Geological Survey, said.

 On top of that, the quake hit near heavily populated areas.
 The epicenter was near Gaziantep, a major city and provincial capital in Turkey.